 Multi-sectoral collaboration is key in light of the challenges faced in malaria control and elimination including insecticide and drug resistance, mobility of populations, climate change and funding shortfalls.
 To end malaria for good, we need concerted action of stakeholders across different sectors beyond the health sector.
-A new Working Group is established under the umbrella of the RBM Partnership to End Malaria.
-A kick-off meeting is being organised in September 2018.
+A new Working Group has been established under the umbrella of the RBM Partnership to End Malaria.
+A kick-off meeting has taken place in October 2018, and the first annual meeting will take place in February 2019.

 Essential progress has been made in the past decade to reduce malaria globally.
 Over 6 million lives were saved as a result of a scale-up of malaria interventions.
 However, the latest World Malaria Report alerts that after an unprecedented period of success in global malaria control, progress has stalled.